saeidsoheily/machine-learning/README.md

 Python:
 - Beta distribution implementation in Python
 - Gaussian Mixture Model implementation in Python (new sample generator from the same distribution)
+- Kernel Density Estimation implementation in Python (new sample generator from the same distribution)

 R: